-There’s a laundry list of great flavors to choose from including cotton candy, guava, honeydew, creamy coconut, and white cake.
+There’s a delightfully long list of great flavors to choose from including cotton candy, guava, honeydew, creamy coconut, and white cake.

 66-087 Kamehameha Hwy, Haleiwa HI - Phone (808) 637-4827